0xmozak/mozak-vm/circuits/README.md

     - Either value in _Permuted Column 1_ equals the value in _Permuted Column 2_.
     - Or value in _Permuted Column 1_ is the same as value in _Permuted Column 1_ one row above.

-_Bellow is the illustration of the subset lookup between looking Column 1 and looked Column 2, with the 2 introduced helper columns._
+_Below is the illustration of the subset lookup between looking Column 1 and looked Column 2, with the 2 introduced helper columns._

 | Column 1 | Permuted Column 1 | Permuted Column 2 | Column 2 |